Profound teachings, in any tradition, are always chanted, and Zen is no exception.

 We chant one of the Short Verses at the beginning and close of our all sittings (except at the daily morning sittings) as well as before a Dharma Talk.

 On your way into the zendo, please take one of the Short Verses cards from the holder by the zendo door and keep it under your mat until ready for use.
 We chant the Heart Sutra or The Great Sutra of Perfect Understanding, which is the heart of Mahayana teaching, at the close of our sittings on Tuesdays and Saturdays.
 Sheets are distributed.

 On zazenkai days and at sesshin, we also chant, in addition to the above, The Sandokai or The Identity of Relative and Absolute.
-And, on special occasions such as the celebrations of the Buddha’s Enlightenment and the Buddha’s birth, the Ancient Lineage of the White Plum Asangha is chanted by Sensei.
+And, on special occasions such as the celebrations of the Buddha's Enlightenment and the Buddha's birth, the Ancient Lineage of the White Plum Asangha is chanted by one of our teachers.

 Here are the chants for you to look over and to learn by heart if you continue sitting with us.

-All the evil karma ever created by me of old
+All the harmful karma ever created by me of old

 On account of my beginningless greed, hatred, and ignorance

 I repent of it now